Chromium, a critical micromineral, plays a substantial role in our bodies, particularly in optimizing insulin sensitivity.

 What Foods Are High in Chromium?

 As we mentioned in the introduction, data on chromium in foods is not as readily available as it is for other nutrients.
 Additionally, the amount of chromium varies by as much as 50-fold in samples of the same foods grown in different places!
-Hence, the chromium contents of foods highly depend on the soils they are grown in.
+Hence, the chromium content of foods highly depends on the soils in which they are grown.

 Plant